Wilson, Gray lead US to 77-63 win over China in World Cup

 STUDYING ABROAD

-Plum and Gray both said they got Wi-Fi on the long flight from the U.S. to Australia to study the U.S. playbook.
+Plum and Gray both said they got Wi-Fi on the long flight to Australia to study the U.S. playbook.

+“I kind of had a couple hours to look through it,” Plum said.

 SCOREBOARD

-In other games Saturday, Belgium played Puerto Rico and South Korea faced Bosnia and Herzegovina.
+In other games Saturday, South Korea beat Bosnia and Herzegovina 99-66 and Belgium was playing Puerto Rico.

 UP NEXT